-I’d seen this recipe around before but a recent tutorial on the Savvy Chic Savings Blog made me decide that is was a simple enough process that I could fit into my schedule.
+I’d seen this type of recipe floating around the internet and decided it was a simple enough process that I could fit into my schedule.
 My yogurt turned out a bit runny (not sure why) and is also is a bit more tangy than most of the fruity yogurts on the store shelves.
 I’m thinking it will be a great ingredient for smoothies and will be giving that a try this week too.

 HOMEMADE CROCKPOT YOGURT

 Here’s what you need:

 1/2 cup of plain or vanilla yogurt (equals a 6 oz container)

 Step 1: Pour the half gallon of milk in the crockpot and heat on the low setting for 2.5 hours

 Step 2: Turn off the crockpot and unplug it.
 Let the milk cool in the crockpot on the counter for 3 hours.
 The temperature should end up being about 100 degrees at the end of that time. (my thermometer registered 104 after 3 hours)

 Step 3: The next thing you do is whisk in the 1/2 cup of yogurt.